Skip to Content

 Well, we understood why people waited in line.
 This is rich, dense full fat ice cream with creative but not crazy flavors.

-I went with Vietnamese coffee, which had the right combination of dark coffee and condensed mill to send me back to mornings in Hanoi on our honeymoon.
+I went with Vietnamese coffee, which had the right combination of dark coffee and condensed milk, to send me back to mornings in Hanoi on our honeymoon.
 Tween Traveler was desperately torn between butterbeer and Nutella.
 She went with the latter and wasn’t sorry.
 One of her top cones ever, for sure.

 I wanted Rich to order the blueberry buttermilk sherbet so I could try it.
 But he didn’t, thinking he would just share ours.
 He might have regretted this choice because we didn’t share this ice cream very willingly.